marcusphelan/marcusphelan.github.io/_posts/2021-07-03-shoplifting-your-day.md

 As customers, we should be more aware of the cost to privacy for services that use our data for purposes that are not in our best interests.
 The trade-off between privacy and convenience is not always understood and many 'free' applications, like gmail, are only free because they harvest our personal information.
 Imagine if corporations, or cyber criminals, had unlimited access to our medical records.
 I think its possible to make the case for paper records in these circumstances.

-[^3]: Of course there are exceptions (computers make certain tasks way more efficient) but I think basic computer literacy has *decreased* since the advent of the smart phone.
+[^3]: Computers improve the efficiency of many tasks but I think basic computer literacy has *decreased* since the advent of the smart phone, and many communication methods are no more effective than those they replaced.

 ### Zoom out
 Remote working is mentioned in Newport’s book but it is not the main topic.
 It is conceivable that online meetings will be viewed with the same hushed abhorrence by some knowledge workers as email is today.
 Alex Lindsay, a digital pioneer in computer graphics and video production, is also a visionary for new technologies.
 His _[Office Hours](https://www.youtube.com/playlist?list=PLV63HKu9eq2O5BsnB-01ih4oYYDINQfzP)_ initiative is at the leading edge of online events and his opinions on so-called ‘Zoom fatigue’ are authoritative.
 He believes it’s an issue that can be fixed with good production values.
 In either case, I feel we must avoid overuse of any medium that is detrimental to basic human needs.